 About The LFKL

-The establishment offers a multicultural education provided by qualified French teachers attached to the Ministry of National Education and by professional English native-speaking teachers.
+Courses are provided by qualified French teachers attached to the Ministry of National Education and by professional English native-speaking teachers.

 French schools abroad share a unique curriculum, allowing students to pursue their studies anywhere around the world.